Click on the boxes to learn more about each symptom. Bear in mind that most patients suffer many of these symptoms simultaneously.

 Palinopsia refers to either excessive ‘after-images’ or ‘trailing’.
 Patients may experience both or just one of these forms of palinopsia.

 Afterimages describe the phenomena of when an imprint of an object continues to be seen in your vision even though you are no longer looking at the object.
 There are two types of afterimages – positive and negative – and it is useful to differentiate between the two.
 Positive afterimages last for a short duration, are coloured the same as the original image and their intensity is unrelated to the length of exposure to the original image.
 A classic example of a positive afterimage is when you accidentally look at the sun, look away and then see a small blob/imprint.
-Negative ones have inverted colours (e.g. a red object appears blue), last longer and their duration/intensity is related to the length of exposure.
+Negative ones have inverted colours (e.g. a red object creates a blue afterimage), last longer and their duration/intensity is related to the length of exposure.

 Healthy patients experience both types: positive ones if looking at particularly bright objects (e.g. the sun, as described above), and negative ones if exposure is prolonged (due to cone cells becoming tired).
 Those with palinopsia experience this to a greater degree – the stimulus does not have to be as intense or prolonged to elicit an afterimage.
 For instance, a VS patients may look at a black chair briefly and look away, and still see a vague imprint of the chair in their vision even though it was black, not bright.
 Additionally, afterimages that healthy people experience are often stronger and last longer in the eyes of a VS patient.
-The image below illustrates what a patient may experience if they were to look at a computer screen, then look just to the left of it.
+The image below illustrates what a patient may experience if they were to look at a computer screen and then look just to the left of it.

 Trailing is closely linked to afterimages, and it is where you see a moving object’s motion after it passes your eyes.
 For example, the image below shows a hand moving from right to left; some people with Visual Snow Syndrome would see a ‘trail’ or some kind of ‘smearing’ behind the hand.